chainguard-dev/edu/content/chainguard/chainguard-images/working-with-images/compiled-programs/glibc-vs-musl/index.md

 RUN pip3 install pwn
 ```

-As we can see from the Dockerfile, pwntools requires a set of other packages, which in turn require the most up to date version of Rust and cmake, which is not available in the default prebuilt packages in Alpine.
-Therefore you would have to build both from source before installing the python dependencies and finally pwntools itself.
+As we can see from the Dockerfile, pwntools requires a set of other packages, which in turn require the most up-to-date version of Rust and cmake, which is not available in the default prebuilt packages in Alpine.
+Therefore, you would have to build both from source before installing the Python dependencies and, finally, pwntools.
 Such dependencies will have to be identified iteratively through the trial and error process while building from source.

 ## Runtime Performance